Family description for matrimony profile – Why it is important?

 When it comes to arranged marriages in India, family description probably takes the centre stage in your marriage biodata or matrimony profile.
 There are many reasons for this:

-1. The family takes the centre stage in arranged marriages and so does the family description in your marriage biodata.
+1. The family takes the centre stage in arranged marriages and so does the family description in your biodata for marriage.
 Someone said, “In arranged marriages, two people meet and their families live happily ever after!”

 2. The family description provides the necessary information needed by the other party to determine of they are of the same or higher social standing and economic background.
 In fact, one of the objectives parents have is to make sure their son or daughter move up the social ladder through an arranged marriage.